DrMartiner/django-smsaero/README.rst

           'smsaero',
       )

-2. Run `python manage.py syncdb` to create the polls models.
+2. Run `python manage.py syncdb` to create the smsaero models.

 3. Start the development server and visit http://127.0.0.1:8000/admin/ to create a smsaero (you'll need the Admin app enabled).